 Urged To Take A Christmas Break

 As Alex considered it, however, audibly was good enough.
 He reasoned his work he had begun those eight years ago upon his move to Mid-Central took precedence over everything else.
-Especially his recent promotion brought him more security to stuff away in his nest egg, and more to be consumed upon his pleasures and pastimes; he was raking it all in, his goal for a life of good times as he sees it fulfilled.
+Especially his recent promotion brought him more security to stuff away in his nest egg, and more to consume upon his pleasures and pastimes; he was raking it all in, his goal for a life of good times as he sees it fulfilled.
 (That evil one so applauded Alex's earthly ambitions.)
-Alex figured he had little time for his remembrances of his past life; often those monthly phone visits with his parents were on their initiative.
+Alex figured he had little time for the remembrances of his past life; often, those monthly phone visits with his parents were on their initiative.

 A Visit with Grammy

-Outside a blizzard was brewing.
+Outside, a blizzard was brewing.
 However, for the metropolis of Mid-Central, it may be considered a quite typical winter storm, the falling snow laying a thick white blanket over everything.
-(And yet, to that evil one’s glee, another storm is blowing through the land where good has become evil and evil good).
+(And yet, to that evil one’s glee, another wind is blowing through the land where good has become evil and evil good).